AS Course Outline

 What Skills Will You Develop When Studying Philosophy?

-Philosophy will help you develop your ability to construct well-argued, well-informed, balanced and structured written arguments as well as providing you with the necessary skills to examine information in a critical way as well as form judgments based on clear evaluation.
+Philosophy requires you to suspend your belief and disbelief while thinking.
+It asks you to avoid being too quick to jump to conclusions, especially the conclusions you want to be true.
+Thinking hard without quickly falling back on what you already think can be quite difficult at first; it can feel unsettling and personally challenging.
+But what is personally challenging also offers a chance to grow.
+Philosophy will also help you develop your ability to construct well-informed, balanced and structured written arguments as well as providing you with the necessary skills to examine information in a critical way as well as form judgments based on clear evaluation.
 In addition, as an essay-based subject, there will be plenty of opportunity for students to develop an ability to provide clear expositions of difficult ideas as well as rigorous and sustained commentary.

 Who should study this course?